ShruthiSiva/EC601/README.md

 ## Objective:
 Utilize Github in conjunction with Trello and Slack to effectively complete Homework Assignment 1, in which we explore the various features of OpenCV.

+The code in this repo requires the Python version of OpenCV, which can be installed with pip install opencv-python

 ## Members:
 * Shruthi Sivasubramanian (ShruthiSiva) - Repository Creator
 * Kevin Chow (CaptainGinyu)